xairaven/MediaFetchBot/README.md

 <h1 align="center">Media Fetch Bot</h1>

-Looking for an easy way to **download TikTok or Instagram content?**
+Looking for an easy way to **download TikTok, Instagram or YouTube content?**
 I'm proud to present **an open-source Telegram bot** written in 🦀**Rust**🦀 using the **Teloxide**🤖 library.
 This bot allows you to effortlessly download content by **simply sending a link**.